 Neuroimaging in headache patients with sudden onset or thunderclap headache (peak intensity within one minute) is recommended by multiple high-quality evidence-based guidelines and moderate-quality evidence.
-Until there is evidence to the contrary, all patients complaining of headache who fulfill one criterion of the Ottawa clinical decision rule should be suspected of having subarachnoid hemorrhage.142 A patient who presents with sudden-onset headache or headache associated with a neurological deficit should have an emergency CT scan.117 CTA should be used to identify an aneurysm or other vascular malformation if there is a subarachnoid hemorrhage.143 MRI with MR angiography can be the first-line exploration if therapeutic management is not delayed.
-If subarachnoid hemorrhage is suspected and the imaging results do not provide evidence for the diagnosis, a lumbar puncture should always be performed, even if the headache has subsided.127
+Until there is evidence to the contrary, all patients complaining of headache who fulfill one criterion of the Ottawa clinical decision rule should be suspected of having subarachnoid hemorrhage.
+A patient who presents with sudden-onset headache or headache associated with a neurological deficit should have an emergency CT scan.
+MRI with MR angiography can be the first-line exploration if therapeutic management is not delayed.
+If subarachnoid hemorrhage is suspected and the imaging results do not provide evidence for the diagnosis, a lumbar puncture should always be performed, even if the headache has subsided.